christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 folder.

 Analysis1.R - Read in the csv data from Download.R and remove any sites that do not contain enough data to do an analysis

+select_col.py/select_col.ipynb - This a python script and corresponding jupyter notebook script that will take the tab-delimated flat files created by Download.R and will extract important columns to make smaller, more efficient files.